 The McIlvanney Prize is Bloody Scotland’s annual prize awarded to the best Scottish Crime book of the year.
+In 2020, the Glencairn Glass sponsors the prize.
 It provides Scottish crime writing with recognition and aims to raise the profile and prestige of the genre as a whole.
-Scottish roots are a must for competition applications: authors must either be born in Scotland, live there or set their books there.
-Crime fiction, non-fiction and anthologies of short crime stories are all eligible.
+Scottish roots are a must for competition applications: authors must either be born in Scotland, or have lived there for a considerable amount of time, and their elegible book must be substantially set in Scotland.
 The prize was renamed in memory of William McIlvanney, often described as the Godfather of Tartan Noir, in 2016.

 ‘I went to Bloody Scotland and I was just knocked out….